mattyork/fuzzy/README.md

 ## Use it

-Padawan: Simply filter an array of strings.
+Initiate: Simply filter an array of strings.

 ```javascript
 var list = ['baconing', 'narwhal', 'a mighty bear canoe'];